Stipa Data Collection Protocol

 Form Yes

-ID Form identifier (must be unique within the scope of the protocol) Alphanumeric 40 Yes
+ID Form identifier (must be unique within the scope of the protocol) String 40 Yes

-Label Data form display name Alphanumeric 100 Yes
+Label Data form display name String 100 Yes

 AttributeLabel Display name of data attributes.
 Default is ‘Attribute’.
-Alphanumeric 255 No
+String 255 No

 ObservationSets List of ObservationSet elements Element list NA No